justinjohnymathew/blog-old/_posts/2018-07-19-First Blog Post.md

 ---
-title: "First Blog Post"
+title: "How This Blog is Made"
 categories:
-  - python
+  - jekyll

 tags:
   - blog
-  - jekyll
+  - Jekyll
   - website
   - personal website
   - markup
   - introduction
 ---

- This is my first blog post since I cloned and edited this jekyll blog.i am newbie to the world of jekyl and blogging using a static site generator.It seems Easier to use jekyll since it dosent have an serveer or database. and sinse the files are genarated statically it makes the site relly faster.
+Blogs are the platform  were people write about their experiences, knowledge and so and so.
+When I decided to start a blog the parameters which I considered most importantly was speed security and cost.
+[Jekyll](https://jekyllrb.com) was the perfect solution for that.

+[Jekyll](https://jekyllrb.com) is basically a static site generator.
+It doesn't have a database or an admin panel ,so I  don't have to bother about the database security and that sort of things.

+Unlike wordpress or other bloging platforms jekyll docent use lot of plugins.
+Since there are minimum number of plugins used sites are loaded faster.

+Jekyll doesn't make any database call .all contents are served statically. using static files makes the sites faster.